redhat-developer/app-services-sdk-java/packages/kafka-instance-sdk/docs/TopicsApi.md

         Integer size = 56; // Integer | Maximum number of topics to return on single page String filter = "filter_example"; // String | Filter to apply when returning the list of topics Integer page = 56; // Integer | The page when returning the limit of requested topics.
-        String order = "order_example"; // String | Order of the items sorting.
+        String order = "asc"; // String | Order of the items sorting.
 Ascending order is used as default.
-        String orderKey = "orderKey_example"; // String | Order key to sort the topics by. try {
+        String orderKey = "name"; // String | Order key to sort the topics by. try {
             TopicsList result = apiInstance.getTopics(size, filter, page, order, orderKey);
             System.out.println(result);